knop-project/knop/docs/using_egit_with_the_knop_project.md

 GitHub Pull Requests
 --------------------
 A Pull Request is a notification you send to a project maintainer to update their repository.
+EGit supports the display and opening of Pull Requests.
+As of this writing, EGit does not support the creation of Pull Requests.
+However you can use GitHub's website through the internal web browser of Eclipse/LassoLab to submit a Pull Request.

 To configure a GitHub Pull Request repository, follow steps 1-6 for GitHub Issues above, then proceed as follows.